Wireless Testing Methodology

 #crack those hashes

-$ aircrack-ng -w <wordlist> -b <ap mac address> <capture-file>
+$ aircrack-ng -w <wordlist> -b <ap mac address> <capture-file>introduction posts to read:

 -